 One of the best Canon DSLR cameras on the market is the Canon EOS 5D Mark IV.
-Canon have innovated and improved on their premium offering over the years.
+Canon has innovated and improved on its premium offering over the years.

-It’s true that millions of dollars has gone into the development of this camera tech and Canon are on the forefront of innovation.
+It’s true that millions of dollars have gone into the development of this camera tech and Canon is at the forefront of innovation.

 Yes, this is the younger (but ever so charming!) brother of the Canon 5D Mark III (mentioned later).
 It’s also a distant cousin of the camera that started off the whole DSLR video revolution in the first place, the awesome 5D Mark II.

 - It really has stunning performance.
-With use of the viewfinder, you get more information about the configuration.
-For example, the metering mode, white balance, autofocus and drive modes.
+With the use of the viewfinder, you get more information about the configuration.
+For example, the metering mode, white balance, autofocus, and drive modes.
 This is good because you can make revisions to your config without detracting from the viewfinder.

 - The autofocus feature is quite advanced.
 It depends to a certain extent on what lens you are using, but the standard is that it has 61 AF points.
 It’s also easy to switch the autofocus points without having to move your eye from the camera.

-- Flicker frequency of 100Hz to 120 Hz to detect light sources and to be able to capture with good light, and adjust for less flicker effects.
+- Flicker frequency of 100Hz to 120 Hz to detect light sources and to be able to capture with good light, and adjust for fewer flicker effects.